ANTARISANAA/Refresh-your-memory/02-Git_En/Git.md

  + And if we wont to access to our branche  **$git checkout 'login'**.

 ## NB:
- If we add a new file (exemple: file.html) to our brance then we switsh to master , the 'file.html' id going to be deleted , to resolve this probleme we have to merge our 'file.html' (in master) by :  **$git merge file**.
+       If we add a new file (exemple: file.html) to our brance then we switsh to master , the 'file.html' id going to be deleted, to resolve this probleme we have to merge our 'file.html' (in master) by : **$git merge file**.